Sursock bronze: Discovery

-René Dussaud wrote in 1920 a detailed monograph on the Sursock bronze.
+The Sursock bronze's findspot remains a subject of debate.
+The Jesuit scholar Sébastien Ronzevalle first discussed the statuette in a 1913 study, in which he stated only that it had been found "in Lebanon", without specifying a precise provenance.
+The archaeologist René Dussaud, then Deputy Curator of the Louvre's Department of Near Eastern Antiquities, identified Baalbek as the discovery site in his 1920 monograph Jupiter héliopolitain - Bronze de la collection Charles Sursock.
+(Note: The available published literature does not record a discovery date for the Sursock bronze.)
+The bronze is named after the Beiruti aristocrat Charles Sursock who acquired it from the antiquarian Jamil Baroudy.
+Baroudy may have cited Baalbek as the findspot to enhance the statuette's appeal and increase its market value.
+Another contemporary Lebanese antiquarian, Élie Bustros, suggested an alternative site near Choueifat, a location considered credible by historian Joseph Hajjar because two inscriptions mentioning the god Jupiter Heliopolitanus were found there.

-The discovery date and location of the Sursock Bronze remain a subject of debate.
-The French archaeologist René Dussaud, then Deputy Curator of the Louvre’s Department of Near Eastern Antiquities, identified Baalbek as the discovery site in his 1920 monograph Jupiter héliopolitain - Bronze de la collection Charles Sursock.
-The Jesuit scholar Sébastien Ronzevalle provided a more ambiguous claim, stating that the statuette was found "in Lebanon".
-The bronze is named after Beiruti aristocrat Charles Sursock who acquired it from antiquarian Jamil Baroudy.
-Baroudy may have cited Baalbek as the find spot to enhance the statuette's appeal and increase its market value.
-Another contemporary Lebanese antiquarian, Élie Bustros, suggested an alternative site near Choueifat, a location considered credible by historian Joseph Hajjar due to its association with two dedications to Heliopolitan Jupiter.
-Initially, only the top part of the statuette including the idol's body was discovered; later, the lower part with the bases and bulls, was also found.
-The right arm however, was never located.
-All parts of the bronze group were hacked and disjointed with the kalathos headdress separated from the head, the head detached from the body and the small cubic pedestal separated from the underlying larger base.
-The bulls and the nose of the idol were particularly affected by axe blows in antiquity, probably by early Christian iconoclasts.
+The top part of the statuette, including the idol's body, was discovered before the lower part with the base and bulls.
+The right arm, however, was never located.
+The group was found hacked and disjointed, with the kalathos headdress separated from the head, the head detached from the body, and the small cubic pedestal separated from the underlying larger base.
+The bulls and the nose of the idol were particularly affected by axe blows, indicating deliberate acts of vandalism in antiquity.
 The bronze was acquired by the Louvre in 1939.